wayneIBM/vpc-on-classic/vpc-user-permissions.md

 Changes to IAM access policies for VPC Infrastructure resources may take up to 10 minutes to take effect.
 {: note}

+Not all VPC resources can be assigned to a resource group.
+See the [resource table](/docs/vpc-on-classic?topic=vpc-on-classic-about-vpc-infrastructure-resources) for specifics.
+{: important}

 ## Simple access scenario
 {: #simple-access-scenario}